jneyzaguirre1/jneyzaguirre1.github.io/README.md

     <img src="./assets/img/alien.png" alt="DeepRob" style="margin-right: 10px; width: 200px; height: 140x;">

 </div>
 <p>Deep Leaning class focused on robotics perception.
 The final project for this class involved reviewing, evaluating, and improving a recent paper.
 In my case, we worked on "Emerging Properties in Self-Supervised Vision Transformers (DINO)".
 As a group we tried to improve the work done in this paper by using a weak supervision training strategy to help stabilize the framework's sensibility to hyperparamters.
+Click <a href="https://github.com/jneyzaguirre1/dino_evaluation">here</a> to go to the project repo.
 </p>

 ## Work Projects